GraceAHall/janis-translate-examples/galaxy/workflows/rnaseq_reads_to_counts/tutorial.md

 ## Introduction

-This tutorial demonstrates translation of a Galaxy workflow to Nextflow using `janis translate`.
+This tutorial demonstrates translation of a challenging Galaxy workflow to Nextflow using `janis translate`.

 The workflow we will translate in this tutorial accepts raw RNA-seq reads as input, and produces gene counts for further analysis (eg. differential expression).

+Many of the Galaxy Tool Wrappers used in this workflow are challenging.
+They may:
+- Contain complex execution logic
+- Perform multiple commands
+- Use inbuilt Galaxy data for reference genomes, indexes, and annotation information.

+In these situations, the translated files produced by `janis translate` will need manual invertention to run.

 <br>